-The agenda for every meeting of the Authority includes an item on declarations of interest, at which point Members must declare if they have a personal or prejudicial interest in any business to be considered at that meeting.
-If the interest is prejudicial the Member may speak about the issue but then must leave the room when that item is considered.
+The agenda for every meeting of the Authority includes an item on declarations of interest, at which point Members must declare if they have an interest in any business to be considered at that meeting in accordance with statutory provisions.
 Members are also required annually to declare any related party transactions.